-5.15 Reporting obligations in the case of mergers of Investment Entities fund will be new accounts except where both funds are sponsored by the same sponsor - see below.
+5.15 Reporting obligations in the case of mergers of Investment Entities

 Mergers of Investment Entities can be different to mergers of Custodial Institutions or Depository Institutions.
 Because the Financial Accounts of Investment Entities are its equity and debt interest holders, the merger of two Investment Entities creates in the surviving Investment Entity a series of new accounts.